samkellogg/git-lesson-example/README.md

 This is a repository for the Git tutorial.

-It contains random text that I will use to demonstrate.
+It contains random text that I will use to demonstrate use of Git and gitk.

 -- Remi Rampin